-If the REV indicator lighting interval RPM is 0, the REV indicator starts to lighting when reaching to the REV indicator lighting RPM.
+If the REV indicator lighting interval RPM is 0, the REV indicator starts lighting when reaching to the REV indicator lighting RPM.

-5 Press SET button.
-The REV indicator lighting interval RPM is set, and then the display moves to the brightness adjustment of the REV indicator.

-The REV indicator switches from blinking to lighting.

-- 6 Press SEL button.
-The brightness is switched. - You can adjust the brightness to one of five levels.
+- 5 Press the SET button.
+The REV indicator lighting interval RPM is set, and then the display moves to the brightness adjustment of the REV indicator. - The REV indicator switches from blinking to lighting. - 6 Press the SEL button.
+The brightness is switched. - ➤ You can adjust the brightness to one of five levels.

-Press SET button.
-The brightness of the REV indicator is set, and then the display moves to the display setting of the tachometer.
+Press the SET button.
+The brightness of the REV indicator is set, and then the display moves to the changing of tachometer display.